MThies-lab/MDMagic/README.md

 1. Create or select a document file.
 I recommend using a .pdf or .docx.
     a.
 This shows you immediately if it's working correctly, in comparison to a .txt file that doesn't have much, if any measurable formatting.
 2. In Markdown Magic, click **ADD FILES** or Drag and Drop into the file window.
-7. Click **OUTPUT FOLDER**
+3. Click **OUTPUT FOLDER**.
-8. Select a folder destination for the converted file.
+4. Select a folder destination for the converted file.
-9. Click **CONVERT**
+5. Click **CONVERT**.
-10. When the system prompts you if you want open your output folder, click **Yes**.
+6. When the system prompts you if you want open your output folder, click **Yes**.

-##Troubleshooting
+## Troubleshooting

 ### **Common Issues**

 **"Command not found" error:**
-- Make sure Python is installed and added to PATH
+- Make sure Python is installed and added to PATH.
-- Try `python3` instead of `python` on macOS/Linux
+- Try `python3` instead of `python` on macOS/Linux.

 **The Tesseract OCR does not work:**
-- Verify Tesseract installation path
+- Verify Tesseract installation path.
-- Check that Tesseract is in your system PATH
+- Check that Tesseract is in your system PATH.

 **The desktop GUI does not open:**
-- Ensure PyQt5 is properly installed
+- Ensure PyQt5 is properly installed.
-- Try: `pip install --upgrade PyQt5`
+- Try: `pip install --upgrade PyQt5`.

 ### **Getting Help**
 - 📧 Create an issue on GitHub
-- 📖 Check the documentation in the `docs/` folder
+- 📖 Check the documentation in the `docs/` folder.
-- 🤝 Contribute improvements via pull requests
+- 🤝 Contribute improvements via pull requests.

 ---

 ## 🙏 Acknowledgments

-- **Tesseract OCR** - For optical character recognition
+- **Tesseract OCR** - For optical character recognition.
-- **PyQt5** - For the desktop GUI framework
+- **PyQt5** - For the desktop GUI framework.
-- **PyMuPDF** - For PDF processing capabilities
+- **PyMuPDF** - For PDF processing capabilities.
-- **All contributors** - For making this project better
+- **All contributors** - For making this project better.

 ---